A new AIB report looked at the state of the Irish pub sector and made some predictions for 2018.

-We look at the fast-growing businesses that are ready to make a splash this year.
+We list our team’s picks for the businesses that are poised to make waves this year.

 The Financial Times reported the firm’s European asset management business is coming to the Irish capital.

 New plans for JJ Smyth’s will see the music venue replaced with 19 bedrooms.

 The country’s much-publicised 12.5% rate isn’t going anywhere.

 Dunnes Stores, Debenhams and other retailers have announced countrywide closures.

 The publisher issued a statement announcing the departure.

 Businesses have complained the sector was ‘arbitrarily singled out’.

 A new ‘urban quarter’ has been flagged for the historic St James’s Gate site.

 It’s time to throw off the office shackles for the Reign of Terror endurance obstacle course event.